-What are we proposing?
+What we are proposing

 In early 2025, we proposed two local fund-generating measures — a 0.5% sales and use tax increase and a 1% excise tax increase on commercial development.
 Our hope: to place them on the Fall 2025 election ballot for Broomfield voters to approve.

 We conducted extensive research, hired experienced consultants and proceeded through the steps toward potential referral of our measures by city council.
-The last of those steps involved the commissioning a scientific poll of likely voters by Broomfield-based Magellan Strategies, which was completed in May 2025.
+The last of those steps involved commissioning a scientific poll of likely voters by Broomfield-based Magellan Strategies, which was completed in May 2025.
 However, because poll results showed there isn’t enough current community support to justify referral of those specific revenue-generating measures to the Fall 2025 ballot, the Task Force shifted into “Plan B” mode.

 In case you’re wondering how we got here, here’s the short version.